 Signs of pulmonary embolism

-Symptoms and signs of PE are not specific and clinicians can’t depend on them to confirm or exclude pulmonary embolism, as they can occur in a patient without pulmonary embolism.
-Occult pulmonary embolism is hardly diagnosed in presence of concomitant heart failure or pneumonia, in such conditions, patients usually fail to respond to the standard medical treatment of the concomitant condition.
+Symptoms and signs of PE are not exclusive; they can occur in a patient without pulmonary embolism, and so clinicians can’t depend on them to confirm or exclude PE.
+Occult pulmonary embolism is hardly diagnosed in presence of concomitant heart failure or pneumonia.
+In such conditions, patients usually fail to respond to the standard medical treatment of the concomitant condition.

 Most common symptoms of pulmonary embolism are: